 - Workout regularly.
 It will help to manage stress, release tension, improve mood and boost confidence.

 - Avoid alcohol, caffeine and smoking as these can worsen panic attacks.

 - Become a part of a support group.
-These groups help you with useful advice on effectively managing panic attacks.
+These groups help you with useful advise on effectively managing panic attacks.